 Figure 9

 Although this algorithm produced good results, there were a few shortcomings.
-As stated above, the algorithm requires time to learn the background.
-This is not much of a problem in a kiosk setup, but it would not work well at all in a mobile application.
+As stated above, the algorithm required time to learn the background.
+This is not much of a problem in a kiosk setup, but it would not work well in a mobile application.
 A key observation made by the team during this approach was the limitations of dilation and eroding to remove noise.
-Dilating and eroding techniques were used for many of the homework assignments and they seemed to work really well.
-Dilation was able to fill gaps as seen in Figure 8 and eroding can be used to erase noise, such as light reflections, as seen in Figure 10.
+Dilating and eroding techniques were used for many of the homework assignments and they seemed to work very well.
+Dilation was able to fill gaps as seen in Figure 8, and eroding can be used to erase noise, such as light reflections, as seen in Figure 10.